 A Level English Language

 About the Course

 Perhaps what most obviously separates man from all other animals is our capacity for language.
 The A level course explores fascinating aspects of English.
 How has it changed since Anglo-Saxon times?
 What impact have new technologies had on the English Language?
 Was there ever a time when the language has been pure and perfect?
 We also look at English across the world to see how it is continually evolving to absorb words and expressions from other languages (covering everything from prominent rapper to the Citizen Khan characters.)
 As well as these issues, we explore the processes and principles of how children acquire language, strategies that speakers use to convey power and status, and even how your age affects the way you talk.
 You will deepen your knowledge of the grammar of English and hone your skills in textual analysis.
 Throughout the course you study and produce language across a wide range of modes and genres, including new forms of communication such as text messaging.
 English Language combines forms of study that you are already familiar with, including creative writing, with new methods and approaches which make it as much of a Social Science as an Arts subject.

 Progression Opportunities

 English Language A level provides a basis for further specific study in higher education or provides a qualification that can be used to support other qualifications for access to other areas of study.
 Many of our students use English Language A-Level as a qualification for entry into higher education.
 Career routes that may follow from the study of English Language include: journalism and the media; childcare and teaching; publishing; advertising; legal work and any job where there is an emphasis on communication.

-Entry Requirements

-Students will need to achieve the standard Sixth Form entry requirements as detailed on the prospectus and will be required to have achieved a minimum of Grade 5 in English Language

 Awarding Body: